theordinarycode/theordinarycode.github.io/docs/_posts/2021-10-27-react_docs.md

 Working through the Reactjs.org docs.
-Challenging to absorb it.
-In tutorial hell as well.

 Looking forward to tackle React Native and build a first app.
-Talking with AB about a "Passport" app, which should be a simple test.

 Simultaneously working on an NFT project.
 Creating Python code to make generative art from png layers.
-Working already, just need to add rarity.

 ---